 The first one is known as a custom Al solution specifically designed for the company and its needs.
-For example, a company has a unique industrial process that cannot improve with generic pre-built Al solutions.
-Generally speaking, custom Al solutions are much more expensive as programmers and software experts have to create the entire system from scratch; it requires an inhouse development team with data scientists.
-Each data scientist earns an average salary of USD 94,000 per annum in developed economies and about half that figure in developing countries.81i

-The second type of AI provides out-ofthe-box AI solutions that are cloudbased, usually called AlaaS or Artificial intelligence as a Service. that are AI platforms that facilitate SMEs and big companies to implement and scale AI solutions at a fraction of the cost of a full, in-house AI development.
-Industry-leading digital companies offer these services as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) or IBM Watson.
+For example, a company has a unique industrial process that cannot improve with ΑI generic pre-built solutions. speaking.
+Generally custom Al solutions are much more expensive programmers and software as experts have to create the entire system from scratch; it requires an inhouse development team with data scientists.
+Each data scientist earns an average salary of USD 94,000 per annum in developed economies and about half that figure in developing countries.81 The second type of AI provides out-ofthe-box AI solutions that are cloudbased, usually called AlaaS or Artificial intelligence as a Service, that are AI platforms that facilitate big companies SMFs and implement and scale AI solutions at a fraction of the cost of a full, in-house Al development.
+Industry-leading companies offer digital these services as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) or IBM Watson.
 But often, it doesn't have all the features that manufacturing SMEs might need.
 This type of software is much more affordable but still unreachable for some SMEs in developing countries and can start from a few thousand US dollars for a simple AI running application.

-80 Srinivasan P., AlaaS - Out of the box pre-built Solutions (2021)

-Wisconsin University, How Much Is a Data Scientist's Salary?
-(2021)
+80 Srinivasan P., AlaaS - Out of the box pre-built Solutions (2021) 81 Wisconsin University, How Much Is a Data Scientist's Salary?
+(2021) The AI implementation costs for SMEs also vary based on their complexity, performance, and the purpose of the solution that the company is looking to solve.
+Therefore, during the planning stage, the company must define the level of the below four factors: ▼ The level of intelligence of the AI that is planned to have: